syncfusion-content/xamarin-docs/Xamarin/SfRotator/getting-started.md

 ## Add and Configure the SfRotator

+The following steps help to add a SfRotator control through code.

-* Adding reference to SfRotator.
+* Adding namespace for the added assemblies to the Main window.

 {% tabs %}